kwyse/payments-api/README.md

 to fields that actually need to be queried in this manner.
 Only entity IDs have been implemented to fit this criteria, but the API can be extended to support more.

+### Future enhancements

+Error handling can be improved.
+Much has been left to Spring's default error handling.
+The chosen approach would depend on how consumers of the API behave.